 I decided to take a break last month, for the first time in a few years.
 I imagine some people were hoping I would take I much more extended vacation, but I am sorry to say, you are stuck with me.
+Here is another run down of medical research.
 I might be a little rusty, though, after a month off, so cut me some slack…

 As always, the audio version is available on the BroomeDocs podcast (if you can tolerate very poor quality banter that Casey and I produce).